Chindwin River: Course

 The Tanai exits the Hukawng valley through the Taron or Turong valley and through a sharp defile in the river.
 It then takes on the name of Chindwin, and maintains a general southerly course.
 It passes the town of Singkaling Hkamti on the left bank, then the town of Homalin, also on the left bank.

 The river's course is generally southwesterly until the town of Mingin.
-It then takes a more southeasterly course entering into broad central plain, passing the city of Monywa on the left bank.
+It then takes a more southeasterly course entering the broad central plain, passing the city of Monywa on the left bank.
 Its course at this point forms the boundary between the Sagaing District of Sagaing Region and the Pakokku District of Magway Region.

 It enters the Ayeyarwady River (Irrawaddy) at about 21°30′N 95°15′E. The extreme outlets into the Ayeyarwady are about 22 mi apart, the interval forming a succession of long, low, partially populated islands.
 The lowest mouth of the Chindwin is, according to tradition, an artificial channel, cut by one of the kings of Bagan (Pagan).
 It was choked up for centuries until 1824 when it was opened out by an exceptional flood.
 Satellite pictures show this lowest channel to be the widest one today.

+Discharge

+Average, minimum and maximum discharge of the Chindwin River at Monywa.
+Period from 1966/01/01 to 2023/12/31: